Making your dreams come true since 2002

 A Level Art & Design Course

-This Online A Level Art and Design course will enable creative students the opportunity to attain exactly the same A Level qualification as form any conventional school or college.
+This Online A Level Art and Design course will enable creative students the opportunity to attain exactly the same A Level qualification as from any conventional school or college.
 The course attracts up to 56 UCAS points for entry to UK Universities.
 You will need double this number of UCAS points for entry to a top University and so most students opt for our range of specialist Foundation Diplomas as they offer the specialist portfolio and up to 112 UCAS points.
 They are the same level of work as an A Level but can be completed in half the time of an A Level – click here for more information.

 - Entry Requirements: 16 years or over, GCSE / IGCSE Art or photography or good portfolio.
 Mature students require no exam qualifications, some ability to draw and paint and a desire to succeed are required.
-Send examples of your work if unsure of level.
+Send examples of your work if unsure of your level.
 You will also need to have secured an examination centre before you apply.
 This is very difficult because most exam centres do not permit online A Level students to sit their art exams.
 Solution is to study a Foundation Diploma which is entirely online and coursework based – no exam!

 - Full-time programmes: start December to January and September to October.
 Exceptions may apply.